 Pandas DataFrame in Python is a two dimensional data structure.
-It means, python pandas dataframe stores data in a tabular format i.e., rows and columns.
-In this article, we show how to create Python Pandas DataFrame, access, alter rows and columns.
-Next, we will discuss about Transposing DataFrame in Python pandas library, Iterating over rows so on.
+It means the dataframe stores data in a tabular format i.e., rows and columns.

-In real-time, we use this Pandas dataFrame to load data from Sql Server, Text Files, Excel Files or any CSV Files.
+In real-time, we use this Python Pandas dataFrame to load data from SQL Server, Text Files, Excel Files, or any CSV Files.
 Next, we slice and dice that data as per our requirements.
-Once the data is in our required format, we use that data to create reports or charts or graphs using matplotlib module.
+Finally, once the data is in our required format, we use that data to create reports, charts, or graphs using the matplotlib module.

-This is a simple example to create an empty DataFrame in Python.
-Here, we are creating an empty one
+It is a simple example of creating an empty pandas DataFrame in Python.
+Here, we are creating an empty one.

 import pandas as pd data = pd.DataFrame() print(data)